onfido/onfido-sdk-ui/MIGRATION.md

   }
   ```

-- Notes: the script will reserve:
+- Notes: the script will preserve:

   - Order of the keys
   - Format: if your old keys are nested as an object, the migrated keys will be nested too.
 Otherwise,